Lumen Technologies Building: History

 When built, the building had its business office on the first floor, with space for customers to transact business with the phone company, public telephone booths, and rooms for long-distance calls.
 The next 12 floors contained telephone equipment, such as long-distance switchboards, other special switchboards, and dial central office equipment for the MAin, ATlantic, and BRidgeport central offices.
 There were also breakroom facilities and a lunch room for telephone operators who were off duty.
 The 14th, 25th, and 26th floors were mechanical floors.
 Finally, a tower on the 15th through 24th floors housed administrative offices of the telephone company.
 There were also three basement floors with power and heating equipment, along with cable vaults.
 The building measured 346 ft above street level, 42 ft in the basements, and had 26 stories.
 Many of these stories were somewhat taller than those in office buildings due to the size of central office equipment.
 The building had 24000 sqft of floor space, and housed about 1,000 employees.

 Minnesota construction materials were used in the building, with a granite exterior from Morton on the first floor and limestone from Kasota on subsequent stories.
 Cement from Duluth and steel from the Mesabi Range were used for interior construction.
 The building was designed by Minnesota architects, built by Minneapolis contractors, and supplied with other materials by Minnesota firms.

+Initially, the roof was flat, but various antennas and satellite dishes were installed over the years, totaling 14 by the mid 1960s.
+In 1967, plans were announced to replace these with a brand new $600,000 microwave antenna "crown".
+The first half of the new structure was installed in 1968, followed by the second in 1972.
+It was used for AT&T Long Lines service and built to be able to withstand a nuclear blast.
+In 2010, the antennas ceased use.
+A decision was then made to scrap the structure, which had begun to deteriorate, rather than pay the costs to maintain it.
+In 2019, it was dismantled.